dpaul73/alfred-myinstants/README.md

 # Help
 - `i {{query}}` - search for instants with given query and play them
-    - Example: to search for sounds containing "mlg", run `i mlg`, choose a sound, then hit enter to play it.
+    - To search for sounds containing "mlg", run `i mlg`, choose a sound, then hit enter to play it.
     - You can play custom instants by uploading them to [myinstants.com](myinstants.com).
 - `ibest` - get best of all time instants and play them
 - `itrending` - get trending instants and play them